 We took what we humbly think is the best Access table relinking code and made it even better.
-This beta version has all the features of the original J Street Access Relinker, plus it now supports 32-bit or 64-bit Access AND encrypted (password-protected) back-end Access databases!
-Give it a try and let us know if you run into any issues.
+This version has all the features of the original J Street Access Relinker, plus it now supports 32-bit or 64-bit Access AND encrypted (password-protected) back-end Access databases!
 Tested for Access 2016 and later, but should also work in earlier versions.
 There’s a README table with detailed instructions.

 Here is the Access table relinking VBA module that J Street has used in all of our Access applications for years.
 It is an essential enhancement after you have split your database into a front-end application and a back-end database.
 It handles multiple back-end Access databases, checks your linked tables on startup, prompts your user to locate the back-end database if needed, and even has an automatic mode that silently relinks to local databases (great for work tables and single user scenarios).
-NEW VERSION Feb 2011 – Automatically ignores all non-Access linked tables, including SharePoint lists.
-Access 2000/XP/2003/2007/2010.
+It automatically ignores all non-Access linked tables, including SharePoint lists.
+Access 2000/XP/2003/2007/2010/2013/2016.

 J Street SQL Tools

 Have you ever wanted a simple way to modify part of a SQL Statement in your VBA code?
-With these J Street functions, you can easily replace the Where and Order By clauses of any SQL Statement.
+With these J Street functions, you can easily replace the Where and Order By clauses of any SQL Select statement.
 This enables you to reuse query definitions, manipulate rowsource properties, and use passthrough queries with more flexibility.
 Leave the main part of the query unchanged – just change the selection and sorting!
 We use these routines in every Access application we build.
 Just paste the VBA text into a new Module named basJStreetSQLTools.
 Text file, 3K.